G3CK0-NL/netbase/README.md

 To disable a module, add an `isdisabled` flag file to the module folder, next to the `docker-compose.yml` file.
 It can be empty or have any content.
 If this file exists, the `netbase.sh` script will ignore that module and will not call `docker-compose` for it.

+## Making backups

+To make backups, the `backup.sh` script can be run.
+Every time it is run, it will create a new directory in the `backups/` directory.
+This backup will contain a `tar` file for every module.
+This will contain both the module and the data directory for this module.

+Next to this, all module definitions (without the data) are backed up to a file called `___modulesonly.tar`.

+To disable backups for any module, add a `nobackup` flag file to the module folder, next to the `docker-compose.yml` file.
+It can be empty or have any content.
+If this file exists, the `backup.sh` script will ignore that module and will not backup its data.

 ## Problems with modules